 Two bodies remain in the rubble

-Cantrell said Friday she attended the funeral of Anthony Magrette, 49, whose body was removed from the site on Sunday.
+Cantrell said Friday she attended the funeral this afternoon of Anthony Magrette, 49, whose body was removed from the site on Sunday.
 Cantrell emphasized the importance of finding and removing the two bodies authorities believe are still in the rubble.

-Documents and paperwork from the offices of contractors in the hotel have been collected and put in storage as evidence, Cantrell said.
+Documents and paper work from the offices of contractors in the hotel have been collected and put in storage as evidence, Cantrell said.

 10 injured in the collapse are suing the construction companies

-Ten people who were injured sued Thursday.
+Ten people who were injured in the collapse filed a lawsuit Thursday.

 The lawsuit accuses the construction companies of failing “to take reasonable care in planning, assessing, and monitoring the construction of the collapsed structure.”
 It also claims that “it was apparent that the structural supports at the building were inadequate to support the weight of the concrete slabs on the upper floors.”